Jamesyang2333/SAM/README.md

 [`./sam_multi`](./sam_multi): SAM for multi-relation database generation

-Here we give a quick example of using SAM to generate the IMDB database from pre-trained autoregressive model.
+Here we give a quick example (~10 minutes) of using SAM to generate the IMDB database from pre-trained autoregressive model.
 More detailed instructions on SAM can be found in the README of the respective directories.

 Set up the conda environment for the project:
 ```